mattnickolaus/chipboy/README.md

 ## Rewrite:

 I want to re-write my initial implementation from python to Go.
-To do this I'll be using the (`beep`)[https://github.com/gopxl/beep?tab=readme-ov-file] go library for playback and audio processing. `Beep` uses another library, (`Oto`)[https://github.com/ebitengine/oto], under the hood and requires the prerequisites listed at the bottom of this page.
+To do this I'll be using the [`beep`](https://github.com/gopxl/beep?tab=readme-ov-file) go library for playback and audio processing. `Beep` uses another library, [`Oto`](https://github.com/ebitengine/oto), under the hood and requires the prerequisites listed at the bottom of this page.

-Additionally, I want to rewrite the TUI using Charm's (`BubbleTea`)[https://github.com/charmbracelet/bubbletea] and (`Lip Gloss`)[https://github.com/charmbracelet/lipgloss] libraries.
+Additionally, I want to rewrite the TUI using Charm's [`BubbleTea`](https://github.com/charmbracelet/bubbletea) and [`Lip Gloss`](https://github.com/charmbracelet/lipgloss) libraries.

 ### Prerequisites